 Ten Horse Farm is marketed for children from ages 5 to 8 years old.
 The book contains no flaps to tear accidentally or tabs to pull out.
 A child in the above age range should be able to turn the pages.
 There is a lot the reader can add to Sabuda’s magic.
 Do cats really like to sleep alongside an animal that much bigger than themselves?
 And what about the horse bucking and the other horse jumping?
 Do you think those horses are having fun?
 What else might be fun for a horse?

-At the end of the book, are all the horses are back at the farm?
+Are all the horses back at the farm at the end of the book?
 Can you see them all?
 How about the other animals that are in the book?
 Are they back at the farm, too?
 I found nine horses easily, but number ten was a little harder to find.

 Robert Sabuda is a paper engineer.
 But he doesn’t drive paper trains.
 Ten Horse Farm is a chance to introduce young readers to the world of Paper Engineering.

 Ann Montanaro explains more of what a paper engineer is: “The paper engineer’s task is to be both imaginative and practical.
 The designer must determine how movable pieces attach to the page so they won’t break, which points need glue and how much, how long pull tabs should be, and how high a piece can pop up.
 The final step for the paper engineer is to lay out or “nest” all the pages and pieces so they fit onto the size sheet that will be run through the printing press.